 About 32 or so.— Charlotte Clymer🏳️🌈 (@cmclymer) February 21, 2019

-you should really already be in a big kid bed if not an adult bed chrissy— the angry birds drink pee in the angry birds movie (@punished_picnic) February 21, 2019
+you should really already be in a big kid bed if not an adult bed chrissy— father of literate three month old (@punished_picnic) February 21, 2019

 One mom even shared her son’s less-than-ideal reaction to his “big boy bed.”
 LOL.